Sahil-Singhal/Australia-PBS-Services-Forecasting-Tool/README.md

 This tool helps business managers, product managers and analysts from the pharmaceutical industry visualize and analyze past and future prescription trends of any PBS listed drug in Australia.
 It offers a quick way to challenge existing internal forecasts about product and market growth.
 While the data as well as the forecasting techniques used in this tool have been available for a long time, few organizations make good use of either.

-“This tool makes it so easy for me to assess how my drug has been performing vis-a-vis the market for free.”

-“I have been able to use this tool to adjust and explain my forecasts when presenting to business leaders.
-I do not need to know Excel or any fancy software to use this."

 Visit the URL linked below to start navigating the tool.
 It is free to use and available at all times.

 ### FAQs